bayashi/xfg/README.md

-      --no-group-separator        Do not print a separator between groups of lines --indent string             Indent string for the top of each line (default " ") --no-indent                 Do not print an indent string --xfgignore-file string     .xfgignore file path if you have it except XDG base directory or HOME directory --no-pager                  Do not invoke with the Pager -q, --quiet                     Do not write anything to standard output.
+      --no-group-separator        Do not print a separator between groups of lines --indent string             Indent string for the top of each line (default " ") --no-indent                 Do not print an indent string --ignore-permission-error   Do not print warnings of file permission error --xfgignore-file string     .xfgignore file path if you have it except XDG base directory or HOME directory --no-pager                  Do not invoke with the Pager -q, --quiet                     Do not write anything to standard output.
 Exit immediately with zero status if any match is found